 A Finnish sauna to England

 In Great Britain, the first Finnish-type sauna was completed in 1939 on the area of Nonington College in England.
-The donation of a sauna had been organised by Gösta Serlachius for the purpose of introducing Finnish culture to Brits and promoting trade relations.
+Gösta Serlachius organised the donation of a sauna for the purpose of introducing Finnish culture to Brits and promoting trade relations.
 The sauna drawings have been included in the drawing archive of the Serlachius Museums.

 Nonington College of Physical Education was an English school opened in July 1938 to educate women as physical education teachers.
 It has its origins in the English-Scandinavian PE summer schools that had been organised in England since 1923.
 The founder for the school, Gladys Wright based her ideology of PE teaching on methods of Elli Björksten, a pioneer of Finnish physical education.
 The institute operated in a Tudor manor milieu in St. Albans Court in Kent.

 The idea for building a sauna in St. Albans Court came from men who had enthusiasm for Finland: College’s chair of the board G. W. Treadwell and Finland’s Consul General Henry McGrady Bell.
-The plan had been initiated already early 1938 and the men had hoped that someone in Finland would give a sauna as a gift.
+The planning had commenced already early 1938 and the men had hoped that someone in Finland would give a sauna as a gift.
 Henry Bell and Gösta Serlachius were personally befriended, and Serlachius started to facilitate the acquisition of the sauna in a vigorous manner, characteristic of his nature.

-Gösta Serlachius inteded to ensure that the details of the sauna to be donated would be as Finnish as possible.
+Gösta Serlachius inteded to ensure that the details of the sauna that he would donate would be as Finnish as possible.
 Consul Bell had some kind of a sauna drawing completed but Serlachius thought it needed improvement in respect of ”presentation and aesthetics”.
-The task was given to artist Hannes Autere who had designed other saunas for Serlachius.
+Artist Hannes Autere who had designed other saunas for Serlachius, received the assignment.

 Elli Björksten presented her views on local conditions and customs.
-Doubts had been presented in the discussions, whether the timber supply of the college was adequate, which resulted in considering a charcoal heating for the sauna.
+People had presented doubts in the discussions, whether the timber supply of the college was adequate.
+As a result, they considered also a charcoal heating for the sauna.
 Gösta Serlachius commissioned head engineer Warner Silfversparre to test one Saturday in May – the traditional sauna day – the use of charcoal in two different saunas of Serlachius.
 The result was that heating a normal sauna heater with charcoal was downright dangerous.
 In the progress of the plans, a generally favoured view was that an adequate amount of wood could be retrieved from the park area of the college to heat the sauna.

 Gösta Serlachius commissioned his head engineer to design as energy-efficient sauna heater as possible, the exterior of which the artist Autere should design ”as Finnish as possible”.
 In the end, crucial for the sauna heater was, however, its functional qualities, and Serlachius was forced to make a compromise with heater’s traditional features.
 On the proposal of Silfversparre, a modern sauna heater with both charcoal and wood burner was ordered from Kastor Oy.
 It included also a heating coil to heat the water.
 It was surprising that iron balls were used in it instead of heater stones.